Part 2 of 3: Hiking, Mount Rushmore and Scenic Drives

 “Oh give me a home…where the buffalo roam…and the deer and the antelope play“.
 Sorry, couldn’t resist!

 After our exciting wildlife encounter we had dinner at the Blue Bell Lodge.
-We both settled on buffalo burgers and fries.
+Coincidently, we both settled on buffalo burgers and fries.
 Blue Bell Lodge is a rustic lodge and the ambiance fit right in with the setting.
 Since it was dark when we were finished, we took the shorter route back to State Game Lodge.
-Exhausted, but ready to see what tomorrows adventures would bring on our Black Hills Hiking and Road Trip.
+Although exhausted, we were ready to see what tomorrows adventures would bring on our Black Hills Hiking and Road Trip.